-Office of the City Manager FTE Changes FY 2023 Adopted FTE 12.0 Transferred into Office of the City Manager from re-organization of Strategy, Planning and Innovation 3.0 Transferred into Office of the City Manager from the Department of Parks, Recreation and Cultural Affairs Transfer out of the Office of the City Manager to the Office of Management & Budget FY 2023 Current FTE 16.0 Office of the City Manager FTE Changes (continued)
+City Manager's Office FTE Changes

+FY 2023 Adopted FTE 12.0

+Transferred into City Manager's Office from re-organization of Strategy, Planning and Innovation 3.0

+Transferred into City Manager's Office from the Department of Parks, Recreation and Cultural Affairs 2.0

+Transfer out of the City Manager's Office to the Office of Management and Budget (1.0)

+FY 2023 Current FTE 16.0

 FY 2024 Proposed Changes

 Eliminate Executive Assistant Senior (1.0)

 Eliminate Program Coordinator (2.0)

 Eliminate Civic Collaboration Supervisor (1.0)

 Eliminate Staff Specialist (1.0)

 Transfer Chief Climate Officer to Sustainable Development (1.0)

 FY 2024 Proposed Position Level 10.0

-The FY 2024 Proposed position level for the Office of the City Manager is reduced to 10.0 FTEs in FY 2024 from 16.0 FTEs in FY 2023, a decrease of 6.0 FTEs or 37.5%.
+The FY 2024 Proposed position level for the Office of the City Manager represents a reduction of FTEs from the current FY 2023 FTE level of 16.0 to 10.0 in FY 2024, representing a decrease of 6.0 FTEs or 37.5%.
+The FY 2024 Proposed positions changes include: elimination of one Executive Assistant Senior, two Program Coordinators, one Civic Collaboration Supervisor, and one Staff Specialist.
 The proposed reduction in staffing will curtail the programming targeted to roll out increased community engagements and neighborhood centered activities that showcase city services.

 The Chief Climate Officer FTE is proposed to be transferred to the Department of Sustainable Development.